Once we come face to face with the selfless sacrifice of Jesus Christ, it prompts us to respond…to take selfless steps of our own.

 - Because, when you come face to face with the selfless sacrifice of Jesus, it prompts us to take selfless steps of our own.

-On the far side of this ever so difficult 2020 season, you’ll need to ask the people in your congregation to take selfless steps—because of the selfless sacrifice of Jesus—and abandon their consumer mentality.
+On this side of an ever so difficult season, you need to ask the people in your congregation to take selfless steps—because of the selfless sacrifice of Jesus—and abandon their consumer mentality.

 So, here’s what I think you should do!
 (Who am I to tell you what you should do?)